 The XR (Extended Reality) market, which encompasses both virtual and augmented reality applications, is set to hit $150 billion by 2020, definitely an exciting time for immersive technology.
 Microsoft is set to launch the Hololens 2, Snapchat is upgrading its Spectacles 3 to 3D, and RealWear, the creators of a ruggedized AR headset, closed over $100 million in funding and have rolled out an impressive device and platform for industrial applications.

 Quite an exciting time to be alive as a development studio for XR tech.
 But where does that leave businesses looking to develop internal applications for a variety of uses?
 How much does it exactly cost to step into the immersive technology world?
 And once there what kind of costs are associated with upkeep, maintenance and support down the road?

 In this article, we will look to answer some of those questions and provide a first-hand perspective as to what kind of costs are associated with the development of VR & AR applications, so that you the consumer or business executive can get a better grasp on what to expect when quoting your own application development.
 It’s quite a complicated process to scope out so for the sake of simplicity you can expect a lot of ballparks to keep things short.
 Costs can vary greatly based on complexity and orders of magnitude which really depend on the specific requirements.
 Fortunately, if you have an idea or framework for what you are looking to develop, a ballpark development estimate is definitely possible.

 VR application development cost comes down to the kind of content you are looking to create.
 Sometimes you will need a mobile VR application, other times you are looking for a VR game.
 Some applications can be built with simple 360 videos, while others will be built in full CG-based environments.
-The scale and complexity of each obviously will add or subtract to the total cost of development.
+The scale and complexity of each obviously will add or subtract from the total cost of development.

 360-3D Interactive Video Costs: $10,000 for each minute filmed + post-production.